SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/pr-decoration.md

 [[collapse]]
 | ## GitLab
 |
-| To add Merge Request decoration to GitLab, you need to update your global and project settings.
+|*Minimum GitLab version 11.7*
 |
-| ### Setting your global settings
-|
 | A GitLab user account is used to decorate Merge Requests.
-We recommend creating a dedicated GitLab account with at least **Reporter** [permissions](https://docs.gitlab.com/ee/user/permissions.html) to decorate Merge Requests.
-This user account needs permissions to leave comments.
+We recommend creating a dedicated GitLab account with at least **Reporter** [permissions](https://docs.gitlab.com/ee/user/permissions.html) (the account needs permission to leave comments) to decorate Merge Requests.
 You need a Personal Access Token from this account with the scope authorized for **api** for the repositories that will be analyzed.
 |
-| To set your global settings in SonarQube:
+| To add Merge Request decoration to GitLab, you also need to update your global and project settings.
 |
+| ### Setting your global settings
+|
-| 1.
-Navigate to **Administration > Configuration > General Settings > Pull Request Decoration**.
-| 1.
-Select the **GitLab** tab.
+| To set your global settings in SonarQube, navigate to **Administration > Configuration > General Settings > Pull Request Decoration** and select the **GitLab** tab.
-| 1.
-Click the **Create configuration** button.
 |
 | From here, set your **Configuration name** and the **Personal Access Token** of the account you're using to decorate your Merge Requests.
 |